bartificer/programming-by-stealth/docs/pbs22.md

 ## The Browser Event Model

-The web browser monitors for all kinds of activities, and when they happen, it triggers a so-called _event_.
+The web browser monitors for all kinds of activities.
+When they happen, it triggers a so-called _event_.
 These events can be triggered by all sorts of things – when the DOM is finished building, the browser triggers an event.
 When an image is finished loading, the browser triggers an event.
 When the user moves the mouse, the browser triggers an event.
 When the user clicks the mouse, the browser triggers an event.
 When the user presses a key, the browser triggers an events.
 And on and on and on.
 Just about everything that happens in a browser triggers an event.

 Many of these events have a target associated with them.
-Specific images finish loading, the user clicks on specific things, they type when specific fields have focus, etc..
+Specific images finish loading, the user clicks on specific things, they type when specific fields have focus, etc.

 JavaScript allows us to attach so-called _listeners_ to events that happen to specific targets.
-A listener is simply a reference to a function, AKA a callback, and when the browser triggers an event, it will execute all the defined listeners attached to the relevant targets.
-This allows us to execute a specific function when the user clicks on a certain button, or to execute a particular function when a specific image loads, or, to execute a specific function when the DOM finishes building.
+A listener is simply a reference to a function, AKA a callback.
+When the browser triggers an event, it will execute all the defined listeners attached to the relevant targets.
+This allows us to execute a specific function when the user clicks on a certain button, or to execute a particular function when a specific image loads, or to execute a specific function when the DOM finishes building.
 It should also be noted that there is no limit to how many functions you attach to a listener.
-We could execute a thousand different functions when the DOM finishes loading, or when the user moves the mouse, or what ever.
+We could execute a thousand different functions when the DOM finishes loading, or when the user moves the mouse, or whatever.

 Events are part of the browser, not part of jQuery, and you can use the basic DOM to interact with them.
 However, like with so much related to the DOM, jQuery makes it easier to work with events.
 This is why we will learn how to attach listeners to events using jQuery.

 ## Events and jQuery

-JQuery supports many different kinds of events, and rather than list them all now, we’ll encounter them naturally over the next few instalments.
+JQuery supports many different kinds of events.
+Rather than list them all now, we’ll encounter them naturally over the next few instalments.

 ### The Document Ready Event